jmecono85/configure-ad/README.md

 - Keep clicking next and at "Server Role" Select "Active Directory Domain Services" then Add Features, and keep clicking next and "Install."

 [Step 7] Setup a new forest in the Active Directory as (mydomain.com)
-- Click on the "FLAG" on top right
+- Click the "FLAG" on top right --> click on "Promote this Server to a Domain Controller"
 - In Deployment Configuration select "add new forrest" in the "Root domain name" type (mydomain.com) and "Install"

 [Step 8] Create a Domain Admin user within the domain (mydomain.com)